 - Ancient Playground - Despite its name, Ancient Playground is one of the Park's most recently reconstructed playgrounds.
 Just north of the Metropolitan Museum of Art, the playground's climbing pyramids, obelisk and sundial were inspired by the museum's collection of Egyptian Art.
 It was named the 9th best playground in NYC, by Time Out Kids, May 2015.
 In the main play area, pyramid-shaped climbers with slides and tunnels are linked by concrete bridges.
 Additional wooden climbers are ideal for older children who love to climb and explore.
 For younger children, the playground has an obelisk-shaped structure set in a sandbox.
 Bucket, tire and strap swings accommodate children of all ages.
 It has an eloborate water feature during the summer months.
 The playground is located on 85th Street right off of Fifth Avenue.

 - Mariners' Playground - This nautically themed playground is located just north of Summit Rock, near the Park's Mariners' Gate entrance.
 It provides a variety of play experiences for younger children.
 The playground features three play structures with steering wheels, decks, slides, and ladders.
 There are also sea horse spring rockers, a large enclosed sandbox and a wooden "boat" platform that sways.
 Has a sprinkler during the summer months.
 It is located off of Central Park West at 85th Street.
 It is opposite The Abraham and Joseph Spector Playground.
-(Currently under renovation)
+(This playground is currently closed and under renovation)

 - Diana Ross Playground - Funding for this playground was provided by the singer Diana Ross after her historic concert on the Great Lawn in 1983.
 Situated at the base of Summit Rock, the highest elevation in the Park, the playground has a verdant backdrop of mature canopy trees.
 The playground features a large, wooden play structure with a variety of interconnected play elements, including a climbing net, bridges, firepoles, slides and ladders.
 The entire structure is set in a large area of sand.
 The playground also includes bucket swings and has a sprinkler during the summer months.
 In July of 2012, DNAinfo, named this playground best playground for adventure seekers.
 The playground is located on West 81st Street off of Central Park West.